Charter Trustees

 At their inaugural meeting on 19 April 2023, the Charter Trustees elected Councillor Ritchie as Charter Mayor and Councillor Jefferson as his Deputy.

-Councillor John Ritchie, Charter Mayor
+Councillor John Ritchie – Deputy Charter Mayor of Scarborough 2024-2025

 Cllr Ritchie is married to Marilyn who works as a district nurse in the town.
 They have two grown up children, Oliver and Harriet.

-Cllr Ritchie served with the Royal Signals between 1974 and 1979, serving in Germany and Northern Ireland.
+John served with the Royal Signals between 1974 and 1979, serving in Germany and Northern Ireland.
 John was a firefighter for 22 years with the West Yorkshire Fire Service.
 He left the service in 2001 and studied History and Politics followed by further studies in journalism.
 His academic achievements led to five years with The Scarborough News, during which time he rose to the role of Head of Content.
 He has recently gained an MA in history with the Open University.

 Cllr Ritchie was elected to represent the Woodlands Division of North Yorkshire County Council in May 2022, although he has previously served on both Scarborough Borough Council (as the Town’s Deputy Mayor from 2015 to 2016) and North Yorkshire County Council.